airswap/developers/docs/widget/trader.md

 ![Empty Trader View](../assets/widget/build-order.png)

 #### Pre-filling values in the order builder
 In many cases, you would want to set a desired token and amount.
 To do so, you can add an order object to the widget options.
-Providing a value in the object will lock the corresponding field in the widget, preventing the user from changing the value.
+Passing a value in the object will lock the corresponding field in the widget, preventing the user from changing the value.
 ```js
 window.AirSwapTrader.render(
   {